grislyeye/grislyeye.com/README.md

     $ npm start

-And open http://localhost:8000 in your browser.
+And open http://localhost:8080 in your browser.

-To clean build:

-    $ npm run clean